 Former Postal Carrier Sentenced To Over Six Years For Distributing Cocaine Packages Sent To Her Postal Route

-This case was investigated by the Tampa Police Department and the Drug Enforcement Administration.
-It will be prosecuted by Assistant United States Attorney David P. Sullivan.
+This case was investigated by the U.S. Postal Inspection Service, the Internal Revenue Service – Criminal Investigation, the Federal Bureau of Investigation, and the Drug Enforcement Administration.
+It was prosecuted by Assistant United States Attorney Michael J. Coolican.